JahnelGroup/flask-api/README.md

 $ flask db upgrade
 ```

+You should now see a file called **app.db**.
 You can view the database with [DB Browser for SQLite](https://sqlitebrowser.org/) or IntelliJ also has a plugin.

 ## Running the app